 - For jobs where a “special interest” is requested, the estimated salary is lower, hence, easier to obtain the EU Blue Card.

-The figures presented are based on the salary thresholds in Germany since January 2020.
-The minimum varies on year-to-year basis although the figures are somewhat similar to the preceding years.
+The figures presented are based on the salary thresholds in Germany since January 2021.
+The minimum varies on a year-to-year basis although the figures are somewhat similar to the preceding years.

 If You Have Not Found a Job in Germany